Omar-p/learning-notes/spring/config.md

   - version control {git}.
   - file system{easier to modify but it's hard to mange if u go for horizontal scaling u'll need to replicate it on different host}
   - database
+    - any jdbc compliant datastore.
+    - redis
   - cloud storage {s3..}.
+  - vault
 # config server
 - Git Backend
   - native support for versioning and auditing.
   - distributed
       -  each server can has its own copy. if git server goes down, the distributed copy in the<br>
       config server will act as a cache. with a worst case scenario configuration will be stale.
   - can be served over https and ssh
   - u can force the config server to fetch the configuration from the git server on startup.
       - spring.cloud.config.server.git.force-pull=true
   - it's also possible to configure the server to access the repo over ssh if the key is stored in the <br> neccessary location.

+  - /{application}/{profile}/{label-branch} <- label is optional
+  - to nest the configs in directory inside the repo u can use spring.cloud.config.server.git.search-paths= {array of paths}
+  - u can add another git repo
+    - spring.cloud.config.server.git.repos.pattern = '*/pref'
+    - spring.cloud.config.server.git.repos.uri
+      /appName/pref/label
+      this will retrieve the config from the second repo.

+- file system
+  - u need to activate native profile
+    - spring.profiles.active=native
+  - default search locations
+    - classpath:/config
+    - classpath:/
+    - file:./config
+    - file:./
+  - This does not expose the application.properties from the server to all clients

 # preparing config client